Nissan Pao: Paoside

 Paoside was a range of Pao-specific products featuring the Pao logo which included accessories, clothing, toy cars and other items.

 Appearances in media

 The Nissan Pao has made at least 30 appearances in films and television series, including the opening scenes of Gareth Edwards’ 2014 film adaptation of Godzilla, myriad Asian films and television and Jeremy Clarkson’s Motorworld, listed at the IMCDb database.

-A heavily modified Nissan Pao appeared in Japanese drifter and garage owner Ken Nomura’s DVD Drift Tengoku, featuring the host attempting to drift the car alongside the car’s creator, D1 Grand Prix Lights Team driver Kazayuki Akuzawa, with limited success.
+A segment filmed for Japanese motoring magazine Drift Tengoku, featuring professional drifter Ken Nomura attempting to drift a heavily modified Nissan Pao alongside the car's owner, D1 Grand Prix Lights Team driver Kazayuki Akuzawa, helped bring the car to fans of Japanese Domestic Market vehicles previously unfamiliar with the model.